 In this post, we’ll go over the basics of online shopping, like where to search, and optimizing your browser, and how to compare prices.
-As we said, online shopping comes with a ton of new opportunities for variety and savings.
-We just have to know where to look and how to get them.
+As we said, online shopping comes with many new opportunities for variety and savings.
+We have to know where to look and how to get them.

 Optimizing Your Browser with Extensions

-Ok, the first thing you should do is get the right tools for your browser.
-This will save a lot of time and do most of the work for you when it comes to finding the right product at the best price.
-Using the brick-and-mortar experience as an analogy, we’ll go through the steps you can take, and the tools you can use, to optimize your experience.
+Ok, first, you should get the right tools for your browser.
+This will save a lot of time and do most of the work for you when finding the right product at the best price.
+Using the brick-and-mortar experience as an analogy, we’ll go through the steps you can take and the tools you can use to optimize your experience.

-Usually, when you head downtown for holiday shopping, you’ll head into several different retailers in search of the thing you’re looking for.
+Usually, when you head downtown for holiday shopping, you’ll head into several different retailers searching for the thing you’re looking for.
 Online, the search process occurs in your Google search bar.
 Although there are alternatives that offer more privacy and require less information about users, Google is unparalleled in terms of optimized search results.
 Google will show you the most relevant items to your search.
-For example, if you type in “winter mitts” you will immediately see a huge selection of mittens for sale.
+For example, if you type in “winter mitts”, you will immediately see a huge selection of mittens for sale.

-Other options will render similar variety.
+Other options will render a similar variety.
 For example, Amazon–the world’s largest retailer–carries nearly any item you could imagine.
-Amazon search is also highly tuned to show shoppers exactly what they’re looking for.
+Amazon search is also highly tuned to show shoppers exactly what they want.
 Furthermore, since Amazon is both a retailer and a platform for retailers, prices are highly competitive.